AmiyahO/EcoVerse/README.md

    │                         #   Previous reading displayed as informational context only.
    │                         #   Prevents gaming via month-on-month comparison and anchors │                         #   savings to a stable, meaningful reference.
+   │                         #   deleteBillForActivity(billId) — soft-deletes linked bill
+   │                         #   record so getLastBill() does not return stale data after │                         #   an electricity or water activity is deleted.
    └── notificationService.ts # (see Notifications section) + sendMissedChallengeNotification()
                               #   fires on first app open of new week if prior week had
                               #   joined-but-incomplete challenges.